w-okada/voice-changer/README.md

 1. Make sure your input device is not muted.
 Check the microphone volume in the system settings or hardware switch on your headset (usually a button, if present).

+1. If nothing helped, check the command line that opens when your start the app.
+In case there are any error messages containing `Exception` or `error`, report an issue and provide full text from the command line.

 ### Hearing non-converted voice

 In the voice changer, make sure **passthru** is not on (indicated by blinking red color).
 Click it to switch it off (indicated by solid green color).